ZeroMQ Message Transport Protocol

 The Socket-Type announces the ZeroMQ socket type of the sending peer.
 The Socket-Type SHALL match this grammar:

 The peer SHOULD enforce that the other peer is using a valid socket type.
-This table shows the legal combinations (as “*"):
+For each socket type, its legal peer types are as follows:

 When a peer validates the socket type, it SHOULD handle errors by returning an ERROR command, and then disconnecting the peer.